opencog/matrix/design/Design-similarity.md

 other nearby things.
 This embedding can be (mathematically) abstracted in several ways:

 * The "thing" is a vertex in a graph, and (labelled) graph edges connect it to other "things".
 This automatically defines the local
-  neighborhood: anything that is only on edge away is necessarily local.
+  neighborhood: anything that is only one edge away is necessarily local.

 * Edges may be assigned a real number (floating point) weight, giving a more refined sense of distance.